Greg Williams (sportscaster): Career

 There were rumors around mid-June 2009 that Williams would return to the Dallas-Fort Worth airwaves as a guest on The Richard Hunter Show, hosted by former KTCK host Richard "Big Dick" Hunter, broadcast on Rational Radio KMNY 1360 AM.
 This happened on July 1, 2009, and again on the 2nd, 3rd, 6th and 7 July.
 Hunter commented that this was "the talk radio equivalent of a jam session" and he had wanted to have on Williams before Williams went to ESPN radio, but was not able to do so because of a contractual conflict.
 By July 22 however, he had seemingly begun a regular role on the show.

 In December 2009, he returned to the airwaves as co-host of The Show with John Clay and Greggo, a syndicated sports talk program, alongside John Clay Wolfe.
 Williams broadcast from a studio in Fort Worth, Texas, although the flagship station for the program is Wolfe-owned KSEY ("ESPN 1230") in Wichita Falls, Texas.
 That show ended in February 2010 when Williams and Wolfe were unable to agree on financial terms.
 From May 2010 through March 2013, Williams co-hosted the sports talk program RAGE ("Richie and Greggo Extravaganza") with Richie Whitt.
 It aired at 2pm-7pm on KRLD-FM, "The Fan" 105.3, in Dallas, Texas.
 Williams was fired on April 15, 2013, and tweeted from his account the official letter from CBS announcing the move.

+On December 6, 2022, Williams reunited with Mike Rhyner, who had retired in 2019 but returned to host an afternoon drivetime radio show at 97.1 The FREAK, now KEGL.
+The pair discussed Williams' drug issues and how he was fired from KTCK and reminisced about the good times as the top rated talk show hosts.